goodvubo/RFID-using-jserialcomm/README.md

 # RFID-using-jserialcomm
-Employee logger with RFID and database using jserialcomm java library
+Arduino employee logger with MFRC522 RFID module and database using jserialcomm java library

 ***Use the EXAMPLE.sql to import the example database.